FuzionView/FV-Docs/source/ConnectToFV.rst

   * Source CO
   * Source SRC (the EPSG code for the coordinate system)
   * Choice to cache the whole dataset or not
-  * Chose oto enable the dataset or not
+  * Choice to enable the dataset or not

+Last Updated: |today|